 Employing our definition, critical thinking in mechanics refers specifically to critical thinking applied to mechanics problems, using the framework of the Three Pillars.
-In this sense, was the student who wrote the equation $m\ddot{x} - kx = 0$ thinking critically?
+In this sense, was the student who wrote the equation mkk - kx = 0 thinking critically?
 We provide a brief commentary below.

-The equation is dimensionally balanced, indicating at least a partially correct application of Newton's 2nd Law, which is part of the 2nd Pillar.
+The equation is correctly dimensionally balanced, which indicates at least partially correct application of Newton's 2nd Law, which is included in the 2nd Pillar.
 On the other hand, as was suggested previously, the sign error may indicate a conceptual error in establishing a coordinate, which is associated with the 1st Pillar.
 Even if this is the case, perhaps the student was thinking critically in the sense that he or she applied the Pillar of Kinematics, but did so erroneously.
 Finally, the student would be thinking critically if he or she examined the resulting exponential solutions, and realized that these solutions do not represent the expected oscillatory motion.
 The pinnacle of critical thought would be reached if the student used this realization to re-examine the entire problem solution, identify the error, and re-solve the problem correctly.